 What is the Neighborhood Drainage Assistance Program?

-The Water and Land Resources Division's Neighborhood Drainage Assistance Program (NDAP) addresses flooding, erosion and sedimentation problems affecting private property in unincorporated King County.
-The NDAP can design and fund capital improvement projects and repair existing drainage systems.
-Technical assistance is also available for questions about construction, permits, and storm drainage.
+The Neighborhood Drainage Assistance Program (NDAP) resolves stormwater related flooding, erosion, and sedimentation problems on private property in unincorporated King County.
+The NDAP can design and fund projects to build new drainage systems or repair existing drainage systems.
+Technical assistance is also available for questions about construction, permitting, and storm drainage.

 What types of problems receive assistance?